Declaring the Major

 EPE Preregistration

-In order to participate in EPE preregistration, students must be declared EPE majors at least a month before that semester’s preregistration.
-Students who do not have all their paperwork submitted a month before preregistration cannot be guaranteed a place in that semester’s preregistration process.
+In order to participate in EPE preregistration, students must be declared EPE majors.
 We understand that some of the introductory courses aren’t offered every semester, so we encourage prospective EPE students who can’t make that deadline to continue to work on their EPE core requirements and concentration classes and declare the major once the introductory requirements are finished.